khalid-hussain/shaheen/chap16.md

 which maybe the nation's old traitors and the peace-loving people would also support us."

-Badr bin Mughira said, "And for this jihad you will have to pledge again at the holy hand of Abu Abdullah."
+Badr bin Mughira said, "And for this _jihād_ you will have to pledge again at the holy hand of Abu Abdullah."

 Musa replied in a state of concern, "I have come to you for Granada not for